 Victoria Park Junior School English Curriculum

-We aim to provide a range of stimulating experiences including texts, drama and other stimuli in order engage them in the writing process.
-We provide a rich curriculum which adheres to the National Curriculum requirements, while allowing staff creativity to choose themes which will create interest and challenge the children whom they teach.
+We provide a rich curriculum which adheres to the National Curriculum requirements, while allowing staff creativity to choose themes which will create interest and challenge the children.

 We believe that, in order to become competent writers, children need to develop and master a range of different skills as well as having the confidence to experiment and take risks to apply these skills effectively.

 To develop children’s grammar knowledge, skills are taught both discretely and within a text.
 To develop spelling, we have an investigative approach to spelling.
 This means children will explore a spelling rule each week and apply that skill to a new set of words.
 In addition, each pupil has a Spelling Shed Account.
 This allows them access to a range of games linked with their weekly spelling rules.